isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Golden Dewdrop.md

 <section>
 	<img title="Photo by Flora and Fauna Web." src="/images/Plants/goldendewdrop_ffw.jfif">
-	<p>Golden Dewdrops are large, hardy, free-flowering shrubs that are commonly seen in roadside gardens, perimeter planting and biodiversity-attracting gardens.
+	<p>Golden Dewdrops are large, hardy, <a href="/learn-more-about-gardening/glossary/#f">free-flowering</a> shrubs that are commonly seen in roadside gardens, perimeter planting and biodiversity-attracting gardens.
 The blue nectar-filled flowers are highly attractive bees and butterflies, and the hard, bright yellow fruits are very visually attractive.</p>
-	<p>A perennial shrub, Golden Dewdrops are useful as a biodiversity-attracting plant and perimeter plant to add a pop of colour to any garden.</p>
+	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> shrub, Golden Dewdrops are useful as a <a href="/page-index/glossary/biodiversity-attracting-plants/">biodiversity-attracting plant</a> and perimeter plant to add a pop of colour to any garden.</p>
 	 <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
 	<img title="Golden dewdrop plants grown in pots.
 Photo by Jacqueline Chua." src="/images/Plants/goldendewdrops%20(1)_jacquelinechua.jpg">
-  <p>This plant thrives in 4-8 hours of direct sunlight.
+  <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight</a>.
 It can also grow in 4-6 hours of indirect sunlight, but at a slower pace with less flowers.
-Plants do best in loamy soil at least 20cm deep, making them suitable for container gardening, but will rapidly grow to their full size in true ground.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 20cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>, but will rapidly grow to their full size in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<br>
 </section>